DanMonsonego/DanMonsonego/README.md

     - Proficient in creating robust back-end systems and data-driven applications.
     - Familiar with frameworks like Django and Flask for web development.
     - Well-versed in libraries such as Pandas, NumPy, Scikit-Learn for Data Science, and TensorFlow, PyTorch for Machine Learning and AI.
+    - Experienced in image processing and computer vision tasks using libraries like OpenCV and PIL.

 - **Java:**
     - Experienced in building scalable web applications and microservices.